rev138/pod_feeder/README.md

     -f   --feed-url <http://...>         The feed URL
-    -g   --user-agent <string>           Use this to spoof the user-agent if the feed blocks bots (ex: 'Mozilla/5.0') -i   --feed-id <string>              An arbitrary identifier to associate database entries with this feed -l   --pod-url <https://...>         The pod URL
+    -g   --user-agent <string>           Use this to spoof the user-agent if the feed blocks bots (ex: 'Mozilla/5.0') -i   --feed-id <string>              An arbitrary identifier to associate database entries with this feed -j   --no-branding                   Do not include 'posted via pod_feeder' footer to posts -l   --pod-url <https://...>         The pod URL
     -m   --timeout <hours>               How long (in hours) to keep attempting failed posts (default 72) -n   --ignore-tag <#hashtag>         Hashtags to filter out.
 May be specified multiple times (default: none)